Chinese wax: Production

 The substance scraped off the branches is boiled in water, where the wax collects on the surface.
 The wax is later remelted and poured into a deep pan, where it is allowed to cool to form a transparent crystalline mass.
 This crystalline substance produced by E. pela is white in colour but may have a slight yellowish tinge, and it has no taste or smell.
 Each insect can produce around ~0.45 mg of wax on the tree, and annually, 300 to 500 tons of the wax may be produced in the industry.

 Uses

-Chinese wax is used chiefly in the manufacture of sizes, candles, temple images and other articles connected with ceremonial worship, and polish for furniture.
-It is used for burnishing the back of Chinese hanging scrolls with a stone.
-It is also used in cosmetics in China and Japan.
+Chinese wax is mainly used in candle production.
+It is also sometimes used for burnishing the back of Chinese hanging scrolls with a stone, and in cosmetics in China and Japan.
 In Japan, it is used to polish white clamshell go stones among other uses.

 In China the wax has been employed medicinally.
 It may be ingested as a remedy for hoarseness, pain, worms, nervousness, and to aid the mending of broken bones.
 It may also be applied externally as an ointment for treatment of wounds.